sergiodealencar/api-test-automation/README.md

-# Trello API Testing with Postman & Newman
+# Trello API Testing with Postman and Newman

 This project demonstrates how to automate API testing for the **Trello API** using a **Postman collection** executed via **Newman**, making it suitable for CI/CD pipelines such as Jenkins.